ssmlkl/MnTTS2/README.md

-## 3) Training TacoTron2 from scratch with MnTTS dataset
+## 3) Training TacoTron2 from scratch with MnTTS dataset for each speaker

 Based on the script [`train_tacotron2.py`](https://github.com/TensorSpeech/TensorFlowTTS/blob/master/examples/tacotron2/train_tacotron2.py).